shehabattia96/Bevy-AMR-Navigator/README.md

     - Y is up/down, Z is in/out of the screen.
     - Origin top left of screen.
 - Bevy quickstart has a lot of neat optimizations notes.
 For example, link time optimizations for release builds, and notes that dev builds could take long and to add some configs to Cargo.toml.
 I don't think it's necessary for now, but will follow their instructions if it starts becoming a problem.
 - Schdules: Update for UI and input handling.
-FixedUpdate for Physics and Networking. bevy-cheatbook is the best: https://bevy-cheatbook.github.io/programming/schedules.html
+FixedUpdate for Physics and Networking. bevy-cheatbook is the best: https://bevy-cheatbook.github.io/programming/schedules.html Edit: nevermind it's so outdated for so many tutorials.
 - SRGB vs LinearRGB: https://medium.com/@Jacob_Bell/programmers-guide-to-gamma-correction-4c1d3a1724fb